emilhf/array-utils/README.md

 # array-utils

-`array-utils` is inspired by Prismatic's slides on their yet-to-be-released Flop library.
-Do you need the raw speed of primitive Java doubles, but find them hard and inexpressive?
-Sick of reflection and type-hints?
-This is for you.
+`array-utils` is a small lib inspired by Prismatic's Flop.
+It offers more elegant ways to handle primitive arrays of doubles.
+Includes functional programmingstaples like `afilter` and `amap`, as well as in-place versions like `afill!` and `afilter!`.
+The functions require little or no manual type hinting, and most of them support binding semantics similar to for-each in imperative languages.
+(See `abind`).

-Includes higher-order functions like `amap`, `asum`, and `afill!` (in-place map).
-The functions require little or no manual type hinting and support binding semantics similar to for-each.
+**NB.** Please consider using built-in Clojure functions and data structures unless you need the raw speed of Java primitives.
+Please think of the children.

 ## Usage